By Emma Giarracco with Beth White, Emory Career Center

-Tailoring your resume is the most important part of the application process as sending the same version of your resume to every position you’re applying for does not work if the roles you are seeking are very different from each other.
+Tailoring the experience section of your resume is the most important part of the application process.
+Sending the same version of your resume to every position you’re applying for does not work if the roles you are seeking are very different from each other.
 Tailoring is a result of how your experiences are grouped and how you describe the experiences in relation to your reader’s key needs.

-Words that demonstrate the quality of your work and its impact:
+Here are some words that could help demonstrate the quality of your work and its impact:

 This section of the resume highlights campus and community involvement or leadership roles.
 Activities include student clubs, volunteering, greek life, athletics, and honor societies.
 First and second-year students may include high school activities, but juniors and students should keep to collegiate experiences.